 The quality of data input should not be taken lightly – that is, focusing on the real classification of data and ensuring its integrity in thoroughly preparing for the launch date.

 You need to inform and train all employees who will be working with the solution in time for the launch.
 Even though modern MRP systems can be intuitive and no longer require reading biblical scale manuals, it is still important for employees to know their tasks accordingly and the possibilities gained from the new software.
 Understanding the nature of relational data is one key element.

 5. Keeping the processes running and data up to date

-Now that you have implemented a MRP system, which enables managers and employees to be up to date with the processes, it is essential to also have real time information and feedback from employees and manufacturing.
+Now that you have implemented an MRP system, which enables managers and employees to be up to date with the processes, it is essential to also have real-time information and feedback from employees and manufacturing.